demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Sligili-More_Emotes/README.md

 Join the [LC Modding](https://discord.gg/XeyYqRdRGC) server to report bugs or incompatibilities on the More Emotes thread.

+- ***v1.3.2:***
+     - Corrected an issue where emote wheel keybinds couldn't be left blank
+     - Corrected the default controller emote wheel key, which was set to 'V' by accident
+     - Converted alternative emotes into positive values to prevent conflicts with other mods
 - ***v1.3.1:***
      - Disabled debug logs 😶
 - ***v1.3.0:***